The Benefits of a Central AC Unit

 Condensate Drain Line

-If the drain line for your condensation is blocked by algae, mold or bugs, the accumulated water on the evaporator coil won’t be able to be flushed away.
-This could lead to a flooded basement, water damage to your home, and mold and mildew growth.
-In order to prevent this the float switch near your indoor evaporator coil will shut off the system if it determines that the drain line is blocked.
+If the condensation drain line is clogged with mold, algae, snails, or bugs it won’t be able to flush out the water that’s collected by your evaporator coil in cooling.
+This can cause a flooded home, water damage and the growth of mildew and mold.
+To prevent this from happening, the float switch located near your indoor evaporator coil will stop the system when it senses that the drain line is clogged.